shanebowyer/thingApp/README.md

 SCADA Tested:
 - Adroit (ModbusTCP Driver)

-Enable any device that can run nodejs to become a Telemetry controller/PLC.
+Enable any device that can run nodejs to become an IoT - Telemetry controller/PLC.

 The following drivers have been written:
 - ModbusTCP Master and Slave